 - Python Web

 When you enable transaction splitting, the agent resolves a subset of requests that match the custom include rule into a separate business transaction based on a dynamic part of a request.
 The app agent names the transaction:

 <custom match rule name>.<name derived from the split configuration>.

 This example shows how to configure transaction splitting to resolve two requests into two different business transactions, named:

 You can split servlet transactions based upon the payload.
 See Split Servlet Transaction by Payload Examples.

 Default Custom Exclude Rules

 AppDynamics includes default exclude rules for the entry points for frameworks that are not usually of interest.
 Navigate to Configuration > Instrumentation > Transaction Detection > Rules and filter on Rule Type: Custom Exclude to view or modify the default custom match exclude rules.
-For more information, see Custom Exclude Rule Examples.
+See Custom Exclude Rule Examples.

-To configure exclude rules for Service Endpoints, see "Configure Custom Service Endpoints and Exclude Rules" on Service Endpoints.
+To configure exclude rules for Service Endpoints, see Service Endpoints.